dlmao/dlmao.github.io/projects/blbmethods.md

 ### What is Bag of Little Boostrap?

 Enter bag of little boostrap (blb).
-Blb is a technique that combines the map reduce algorithm with boostrapping to create a robust and computationally efficient resampling method.
+Blb is a technique that combines the map reduce algorithm with boostrapping to create a robust and computationally efficient resampling method that is scalable for large amounts of data.
 First, the dataset is divided into $n$ approximatly equal sized subsets.
 Boostrapping is then performed on each of these subsets.
 The results of each subset are then averaged.